 Sold at a wide range of prices, the best Dutch ovens are made of heavy, durable materials.
-You can find them in cast iron, enameled cast iron, stainless steel, and ceramic stoneware.
+You can find them in cast iron, enameled cast iron, aluminum with non-stick interior coating, stainless steel, and ceramic stoneware.
 Sizes range from individual 1/2 quart ovens to 15-quart ovens large enough to hold a turkey.

 If you care for your Dutch oven correctly, it can last for generations.
 The method of cleaning depends on the type of material used to manufacture the oven.

 How Often to Clean a Dutch Oven

 As with most cooking or kitchen tools, a Dutch oven should be cleaned after every use.
 Solid cast iron Dutch ovens may not need a thorough scrubbing after every use, but the interior should still be wiped clean.

 - 1 Non-abrasive sponge or dishcloth

 - 1 Dishwashing liquid

 - 1 Baking soda or gentle scrubbing powder (Bar Keepers Friend or Bon Ami)

 - 1 Vegetable oil